wortelus/xplane-streamdeck/README.md

 ## Usage
 Instructions for **Windows**

-Choose desired plane type configuration in `config.yaml`
+Choose desired plane type configuration in `config.yaml` by setting the `active-preset` parameter

 **Execute the script by running the `start.py` with Python 3 by:**